 Like the sound of it?
 So do I.

 In general, Folexin supplements work to promote thick, strong and healthy hair – for men and women.
-Want me to get specific?
-Ok, then.
-From my extensive research, it looks like these supplements can help you out with the following:
+Here’s how they help:

-Like I said, Folexin is manufactured in the US, at an FDA-approved facility that follows GMP guidelines.
+Folexin is made in the US, at an FDA-approved facility that follows GMP guidelines.
 The result of which is a powerful little pill that contains plenty of vitamins, minerals and herbal extracts – some of which are domestic, others are imported.